The short history of Africa

 What recent developments?...

 Cairo As the city of Cairo has grown so rapidly, urban planners have designed a new capital, just next to the current one.
 Construction has already started 40kms east of the metropolis on the still un-named future capital of Egypt- Lagos Eko Atlantic City is still under construction.
 This modern new neighborhood for Lagos is intended to supply high quality residential and commercial infrastructure as an antidote to the sprawl of this huge city.
 Nairobi Kenya has nurtured a strong ‘intelligent' city in it's capital Nairobi.
 Investing in an entrepreneurial broadband based economy means that the city is looking to the future in technology and internet services.
 Kinshasa One of the biggest developments in Africa, the Grand lnga Dam is still ongoing.
 Once completed the project should be able to supply power not just to DR Congo, but Angola and South Africa, with a huge economic boost to the country.
 Johannesburg Gauteng state, where Jo'burg is situated, has unveiled plans to build 5 new cities around Johannesburg.
 The plan is to build new self-sufficient communities in the metropolitan area with better infrastructure and to merge with neighboring Pretoria by 2030.
+Africa is a great place for everything!
+It is good for travel, wild life and beautiful nature as well as fun and games, such as African Slots where you can play African games online on desktop and mobile.

 What are the most artistic buildings?